-This course covers maintenance requirements necessary for the upkeep and operation of a machine shop.
-(2/0) - MTT 162Machine Tool Maintenance Practice4 SHCThis course covers a variety of maintenance tasks necessary for the upkeep and operation of a machine shop.
-(0/12) - MTT 175 Innovations in Machining Technology 3 SHC This course covers changes in machining technologies, major advancements in the machine tool field or specialty training items.
-(3/0) - MTT 221 Tool and Diemaking Theory I 3 SHC
+This course covers a variety of maintenance tasks necessary for the upkeep and operation of a machine shop.
+(0/12)

+MTT 175 Innovations in Machining Technology 3 SHC This course covers changes in machining technologies, major advancements in the machine tool field or specialty training items.
+(3/0)

-This course covers the theory of a blanking and piercing die.
-(3/0) - MTT 222 Tool and Diemaking Practice I 4 SHC This course covers the manufacture of a simple cutting die or tools.
+MTT 221 Tool and Diemaking Theory I 3 SHC This course covers the theory of a blanking and piercing die.
+(3/0)

+MTT 222 Tool and Diemaking Practice I 4 SHC

+This course covers the manufacture of a simple cutting die or tools.
 Prerequisite: MTT 126.
+(0/12)

-(0/12) - MTT 223 Tool and Diemaking Theory II 3 SHC This course covers the theory applied to the construction of a compound and/or progressive die.
-(3/0) - MTT 224 Tool and Diemaking Practice II 4 SHC This course covers the construction of a compound and/or progressive die or tools.
-(0/12) - MTT 243 Advanced Dimensional 3 SHC Metrology for Machinists This course is a study of higher levels of measurement, measuring instruments, and measuring techniques.
+MTT 223 Tool and Diemaking Theory II 3 SHC This course covers the theory applied to the construction of

+This course covers the theory applied to the construction of a compound and/or progressive die.
+(3/0)

+MTT 224 Tool and Diemaking Practice II 4 SHC This course covers the construction of a compound and/or progressive die or tools.
+(0/12)

+MTT 243 Advanced Dimensional 3 SHC Metrology for Machinists

+This course is a study of higher levels of measurement, measuring instruments, and measuring techniques.
 The course consists of a theoretical and practical study incorporating the metric system, geometric dimensioning/tolerancing, sine bars/plates for compound angles and more.
+(3/0)

-(3/0) - MTT 250 Principles of CNC 3 SHC This course is an introduction to the coding used in CNC programming.
-(3/0)) - MTT 251 CNC Operations 3 SHC This course is a study of CNC machine controls, setting tools, and machine limits, and capabilities.
-(2/3) - MTT 253 CNC Programming and Operations 3 SHC This course is a study of the planning, programming, selecting tooling, determining speeds and feeds, setting up, operating, and testing of CNC programs on CNC machines.
-(2/3) - MTT 259 EDM Programming and Operations 5 SHC This course covers basic programming and operations of the electrical discharge machine.
-(4/3) - MTT 270 Operation and Programming 3 SHC of Coordinate Measuring Machines This course is a study of the operation, application and programming of coordinate measuring machines (CMM).
+MTT 250 Principles of CNC 3 SHC

+This course is an introduction to the coding used in

+CNC programming.
+(3/0))

+MTT 251 CNC Operations 3 SHC

+This course is a study of CNC machine controls, setting tools, and machine limits, and capabilities.
+(2/3)

+MTT 253 CNC Programming and Operations 3 SHC

+This course is a study of the planning, programming, selecting tooling, determining speeds and feeds, setting up, operating, and testing of CNC programs on CNC machines.
+(2/3)

+MTT 259 EDM Programming and Operations 5 SHC

+This course covers basic programming and operations of the electrical discharge machine.
+(4/3)

+MTT 270 Operation and Programming 3 SHC of Coordinate Measuring Machines

+This course is a study of the operation, application and programming of coordinate measuring machines (CMM).
 (3/0)